chrisreade/PenroseKiteDart/README.md

 ## Penrose Kites and Darts

-Penrose\'s kite and dart tiles have the property that they can tile the entire plane non-periodicly.
+Penrose\'s kite and dart tiles have the property that they can tile the entire plane aperiodicly.
 There are rules to ensure legal tilings with the kites and darts.
 Tilings can still get stuck (so cannot be continued to cover the entire plane) - these are called incorrect.